 At a glance, you will be impressed by the mixture of color contrast on this fiber reinforced thermoplastic composite shell.
 It also features the EPS impact foam to ensure that you are always protected.
 And for hygienic purposes, the inner liner is removable to wash.

-The quick release strap with chin guard can help in removing the liner and cheek pads.
+The quick-release strap with chin guard can help in removing the liner and cheek pads.
 All in all, the helmet is lightweight with its advanced thermoplastic shell technology.

 The Bluetooth technology of this helmet can help facilitate wireless communication with Bluetooth-compatible handsets.
 Intercom calls, phone calls or GPS navigations can be made with ease.
-One can also sync with compatible MP3 players and enjoy playing favorite on the go with this full face helmet.
+One can also sync with compatible MP3 players and enjoy playing favorite on the go with this full-face helmet.
 The dual visor will make sure that outside elements do not tamper with the quality of your Bluetooth technology.

 Inclusive with your order is the bag as your gift.

 Among other products I have reviewed already, this Bluetooth motorcycle helmet comes with dual visor, which is an indication of quality protection from the sun.
 It is weather resistant and fog proof.
 Driving in fog shouldn’t be a problem at all because of these features.
-Also, the advanced thermoplastic shell technology reinforces durability of this helmet.
+Also, the advanced thermoplastic shell technology reinforces the durability of this helmet.

 Best Bluetooth Motorcycle Helmet Buyer’s Guide